-On or immediately before the arrival in harbour of any tanker, and so long as the tanker remains in harbour, the Master must display by day Flag B of the International Code of Signals, and by night a red light at the masthead or where it can best be seen from all directions.
+On or immediately before the arrival in harbour of any tanker, and so long as the tanker remains in harbour, the master must display by day flag B and by night a red light at the masthead or where it can best be seen from all directions.

-4.4 Duties of Master while tanker is in harbour
+4.4 Duties of master while tanker is in harbour

-- 4.4.1 While in a harbour, the Master of an oil tanker must operate in accordance with the Fourth Edition of the International Safety Guide for Oil Tankers and Terminals (ISGOTT). - 4.4.2 The Master of a tanker must: - (a) berth or moor the tanker only at such wharf or place as specified for bulk oil discharges in Schedule 2, or as otherwise permitted in writing by the Harbourmaster; and - (b) keep the tanks containing Class 3.1 or 3.2 oil cargo securely closed, except when opened for loading or discharging; and - (c) unless exempted by the Harbourmaster, ensure that sufficient motive power is available at all times to enable the vessel to be moved from the berth in case of fire or other emergency.
+- 4.4.1 While in a harbour, the master of an oil tanker must operate in accordance with the International Safety Guide for Oil Tankers and Terminals (ISGOTT). - 4.4.2 The master of a tanker must: - (a) berth or moor the tanker only at such wharf or place as specified for bulk oil discharges in schedule 2 of these Bylaws, or as otherwise permitted in writing by the Harbourmaster; and - (b) keep the tanks containing class 3 packaging groups I and II oil cargo securely closed, except when opened for loading or discharging; and - (c) unless exempted by the Harbourmaster, ensure that sufficient motive power is available at all times to enable the vessel to be moved from the berth in case of fire or other emergency.